valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

     * `REDISMODULE_SUBEVENT_REPLICA_CHANGE_OFFLINE`

-    No additional information is available so far: future versions of Redis will have an API in order to enumerate the replicas connected and their state.
+    No additional information is available so far: future versions of Valkey will have an API in order to enumerate the replicas connected and their state.

 * `RedisModuleEvent_CronLoop`

-    This event is called every time Redis calls the serverCron() function in order to do certain bookkeeping.
+    This event is called every time Valkey calls the serverCron() function in order to do certain bookkeeping.
 Modules that are required to do operations from time to time may use this callback.
-    Normally Redis calls this function 10 times per second, but this changes depending on the "hz" configuration.
+    Normally Valkey calls this function 10 times per second, but this changes depending on the "hz" configuration.
     No sub events are available.